 - Use easy to understand – and easy to see – language;

 - Use titles and headers to their fullest;

 - Group information together and in bite-sized pieces – be concise!

 These tenets work.
 If your graphics incorporate them harmoniously, you will be more effective in reaching jurors of any generation.
 Some tenets, like conciseness, great titles, and the use of color and icons, are clearly quite transferable to new media, given their prominence.

 Thus, maximizing your effectiveness in the modern media landscape is less about reinventing the wheel than it is about taking rock-solid graphics fundamentals and incorporating a new media twist.

-Building on these graphics fundamentals, Part III will cover how to apply these principles to trial graphics to maximize the salience of your case themes – across generations.
+Building on these fundamentals, Part III covers how to apply these principles to trial graphics to maximize the salience of your case themes – across generations.

 By: Adam Bloomberg – Managing Director – Visual Communications